 Offering the University System of Georgia's faculty, staff and students affordable, brand name software and services for their work or personal computers.
 Learn more…

 Core Mission Statement for State Universities

-Within the context of the University System’s mission and vision, Albany State University, Armstrong Atlantic State University, Clayton State University, Columbus State University, Fort Valley State University*, Georgia College & State University, Georgia Southwestern State University, Kennesaw State University, University of North Georgia, Savannah State University, Southern Polytechnic State University and University of West Georgia share core characteristics as state universities.
+Within the context of the University System’s mission and vision, Albany State University, Armstrong Atlantic State University, Clayton State University, Columbus State University, Fort Valley State University*, Georgia College & State University, Georgia Southwestern State University, Kennesaw State University, University of North Georgia, Savannah State University, and University of West Georgia share core characteristics as state universities.
 While these universities all embody the common characteristics presented below, variations in their purposes, histories, traditions, and settings allow each also to focus on its own distinctiveness and accomplishments.